softmagnet/tp/docs/DeveloperGuide.md

    3. Add non-existing student to the class: `addtoclass 1 1`
       Expected: `The student index provided is invalid` message shown

-### Listing all classes: `listclass`

-1. Test case: All `TuitionClass`es are listed and focus is moved to `Classes` tab.
-All previous filtering is reset.
-   1. Prerequisites: `TuitionClass` to filter must be present.
-Steps to do this are below:
-      1. Add `TuitionClass`: `addclass cn/Sec 4 A Maths ct/FRI 11:30-13:30 r/70 l/Nex Tuition Center`
-      2. Note the `TuitionClass`es in the class list.
-   2. Filter classes: `findclassname hello`.
-No `TuitionClass`es should be listed.
-   3. Go to `Students` tab: `view students`
-   4. List `TuitionClass`es: `listclass`
-   5. Expected: `Listed all classes` message shown and tab is moved to `Classes` tab.
-Class list noted in (ib) is shown.

-### Deleting a student: `delete`

-1. Test case: Delete a student successfully
-    1. Prerequisites: Student to delete must be present.
-Steps to do this are below:
-        1. Add student: `add n/Student p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3 nok/ n/Jack Doe p/10987654 e/jackd@example.com a/311, Clementi Ave 2, #02-25`
-        2. Note the students in the student list.
-    2. Delete the student: `delete INDEX`. `INDEX` is the index of the student shown in the student list.
-If there were no other student present before, this would be 1.
-Otherwise, it would be the number shown at the top left corner of the student card.
-    3. Expected: `Deleted Person: Student; Phone: 98765432; Email: johnd@example.com; Address: 311, Clementi Ave 2, #02-25; Tags: [Chemistry][Sec 3] Next-of-Kin: Jack Doe; Phone: 10987654; Email: jackd@example.com; Address: 311, Clementi Ave 2, #02-25` message shown.
-       Class no longer belongs in the class list noted in (ia).
-1. Test case: Cannot delete a student that doesn't exist
-    1. Prerequisites: Student at the student index to be deleted must not exist.
-        1. Easiest way to ensure that this happens: run `clear`
-        2. Note that the student list is empty.
-    2. Delete the student at index 1: `deleteclass 1`.
-    3. Expected: `The student index provided is invalid` message shown.

-### Deleting a tuition class: `deleteclass`

-1. Test case: Deleting a class successfully

-    1. Prerequisites: Class to delete must be present.
-Steps to do this are below:
-       1. Add class: addclass cn/Sec 4 A Maths ct/FRI 11:30-13:30 r/70 l/Nex Tuition Center
-       2. Note the classes in the class list.

-    2. Delete the class: `deleteclass INDEX`. `INDEX` is the index of the class shown in the class list.
-If there were no other classes present before, this would be 1.
-Otherwise, it would be the number shown at the top left corner of the class card.
-       (eg. `deleteclass 1`).

-    3. Expected: `Class deleted: Class Timing: FRI 11:30-13:30 Class Name: Sec 4 A Maths Location: Nex Tuition Center Rate: 70`  message shown.
-Class no longer belongs in the class list noted in (ib).

-2. Test case: Cannot delete a class that does not exist

-    1. Prerequisites: Class at the class index to be deleted must not exist.
-Steps to do this are below:
-        1. Easiest way to ensure that this happens: run clear
-        2. Note that the class list is empty.

-    2. Delete the class at index 1: `deleteclass 1`. <br>
-    3. Expected: `The class index provided is invalid` message shown.

-### Sorting classes and students: `sort`

-1. Test case: Sort classes in ascending order.
-   1. Prerequisites: Add more than 1 class in non-sorted order by timing.
-Steps to do this are below:
-      1. Add later class first: `addclass cn/Sec 4 A Maths ct/FRI 11:30-13:30 r/70 l/Nex Tuition Center`
-      2. Add earlier class second: `addclass cn/Sec 5 A Maths ct/FRI 10:30-11:30 r/70 l/Nex Tuition Center`
-      3. Note that 'Sec 4 A Maths' comes _before_ 'Sec 5 A Maths'
-   2. Sort classes: `sort timing asc`.
-   3. Expected: `Sorted classes based on timing in asc direction` message shown, 'Sec 5 A Maths' now comes _before_ 'Sec 4 A Maths' in the class list.
-2. Test case: Sort students in descending order.
-   1. Prerequisites: Add more than 1 student in non-sorted order by name.
-Steps to do this are below:
-      1. Add earlier student first: `add n/Amber p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3 nok/ n/Jack Doe p/10987654 e/jackd@example.com a/311, Clementi Ave 2, #02-25 `
-      2. Add later student second: `add n/Zebra p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3 nok/ n/Jack Doe p/10987654 e/jackd@example.com a/311, Clementi Ave 2, #02-25 `
-      3. Note that 'Amber' comes _before_ 'Zebra'
-   2. Sort students: `sort name desc`.
-   3. Expected: `Sorted students based on name in desc direction` message shown, 'Zebra' now comes _before_ 'Amber' in the Student list.

 ### Removing Student(s) from a class : `removefromclass`

 1. Test case: Removing a student from a class that doesn't currently exist
     1. Prerequisites: Class at the class index must not exist.
 Steps to do this are below:
         1. Run command `listclass` and note the index of the last class.
     2. Remove students from non-existing class at index (max index + 1): `removefromclass 5 1 2 3 `. <br>
        Where last class is at index 4  from (ib).
     3. Expected: `The class index provided is invalid` message shown.

 2. Test case: Removing a student from a class that has no student
     1. Prerequisites: There must be a class with 0 students in it.
 Steps to do this are below:
         1. Clear TimesTable usiing: `clear`.
         2. Add a new class: `addclass cn/Sec 4 A Maths ct/FRI 11:30-13:30 r/70 l/Nex Tuition Center`.
     2. Remove student(s) from empty class: `removefromclass 1 1 2 3`.
     3. Expected: `The student index provided is invalid` message shown.

-### Finding Student(s) by tag : `findtag`

-1. Test case: No students have tags that matches the search term used
-   1. Prerequisites: TimesTable contain multiple students with differing tags.
-Steps to do this are below:
-       1. Delete `timestable.json` in the data file to start off with the sample data in TimesTable.
-   2. Find students using tag that currently do not exist: `findtag social studies`.
-   3. Expected: `0 persons listed!` message shown and no students shown in `Students` tab.

-2. Test case: Students have tags that matches search term(single)
-    1. Prerequisites: TimesTable contain multiple students with differing tags.
-Steps to do this are below:
-        1. Delete `timestable.json` in the data file to start off with the sample data in TimesTable.
-    2. Find students using a single tag that currently exists: `findtag a math`.
-    3. Expected: `2 persons listed!` message shown and 2 students shown in `Students` tab, namely `Alex Yeoh` and `David Li`.
-3. Test case: Students have tags that matches search terms(multiple)
-    1. Prerequisites: TimesTable contain multiple students with differing tags.
-Steps to do this are below:
-        1. Delete `timestable.json` in the data file to start off with the sample data in TimesTable.
-    2. Find students using multiple tag that currently exists: `findtag a math, physic, sec 4`.
-    3. Expected: `4 persons listed!` message shown and 2 students shown in `Students` tab, namely `Alex Yeoh`, `Charlotte Oliveiro`, `David Li` and `Illana Page`.

-### Changing tabs: `view`

-1. Test case: View `Classes` tab, but command has a typo error
-    1. View `Classes` tab with typo: `view clases`.
-    2. Expected: `Invalid command format!This tab doesn't exists.
-You can only switch to students, timetable or classes.` message show.

-2. Test case: View `Classes` tab, but user is already on `Classes` tab
-    1. View `Classes` tab: `view classes`.
-    2. Expected: `Successfully switched to CLASSES tab` and remains on `Classes` tab.

-3. Test case: View `Timetable` tab, user is on `Classes` tab
-    1. View `Timetable` tab: `view timetable`.
-    2. Expected: `Successfully switched to TIMETABLE tab` and switched to `TimeTable` tab.

-### Editing a person
+### Editing a student: `edit`

 1. Test case 1: Editing an existing student's own detail
     1. Prerequisites
         1. Add student: `add n/John p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3 nok/ n/Jack Doe p/10987654 e/jackd@example.com a/311, Clementi Ave 2, #02-25`
         2. Note the student and his or her index in the displayed list in the `Student` tab.
     2. Edit the student (assuming the student's index is 1): `edit 1 n/updated student p/99993293 e/edited@gmail.com a/edited address t/`
     3. Expected: All fields are changed according to `edit` command inputs and all tags are removed.
 2. Test case 2: Edit an existing student's NOK detail
     1. Prerequisites: Same as above
     2. Edit the student's NOK (assuming the student's index is 1): `edit 1 nok/ n/edited NOK name e/editedNOK@gmail.com a/edited address p/92393932`
     3. Expected: All NOK fields are changed according to `edit` command inputs
 3. Negative test cases
     1. Out of range
         1. (assuming the student list does not have 100 students) enter `edit 100 n/edited name`